ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 This aspect ratio calculator helps you work with width, height, and aspect ratio together.
-You enter dimensions in pixels and a target ratio.
-The tool then gives you new dimensions that keep that ratio, fit inside a box, or turn a ratio into pixel sizes.
+It works like a free online aspect ratio calculator where you enter dimensions in pixels and a target ratio, and the tool then gives you new dimensions that keep that ratio, fit inside a box, or turn a ratio into pixel sizes.
 You see the result as numbers and a small picture of the shape.

 When you resize a picture or a video you often need to keep the same aspect ratio so it does not look stretched.
 Or you need to fit a layout into a given space.
-Doing the math by hand is slow and easy to get wrong.
-This tool does the math for you and shows width, height, ratio, and whether the result is landscape, portrait, or square.
+Doing the math by hand is slow and easy to get wrong, especially when you are trying to calculate aspect ratio from width and height online for specific formats like 16:9, 4:3, 1:1, or 9:16.
+This tool does the math for you and shows width, height, ratio, and whether the result is landscape, portrait, or square so you can resize images or videos while keeping aspect ratio.

-The tool is for designers, developers, and anyone who works with images or screens.
-You can use it with little experience.
-You type numbers and pick a mode.
-The tool shows the result and you can copy the dimensions or use them as the new starting size.
+The tool is for designers, developers, content creators, and anyone who works with images or screens and needs an image aspect ratio calculator online free.
+You can use it with little experience: you type numbers, pick a mode, and let the calculator resize or fit your content while keeping the same aspect ratio.
+The tool shows the result and you can copy the dimensions or use them as the new starting size when exporting assets or configuring responsive layouts.

 The aspect ratio of a rectangle is the width divided by the height.
 We often write it as two numbers with a colon, like 16:9.
 That means for every 16 units of width there are 9 units of height.
 The same ratio can appear at many sizes: 1920×1080 and 1280×720 are both 16:9.
 A related operation involves calculating CIDR ranges as part of a similar workflow.